The Label on the Label

 It was not a real band.
 It was a demonstration, or possibly an experiment, or possibly just a content strategy — the framing depends on whether you believe the people who built it had a point to make or a royalty pool to access.
 Either way, it worked, which is the significant thing.
 A million monthly listeners did not know, could not tell, and in most cases were not thinking to ask.

 The music industry's response has been to propose labels.
 This is understandable.
-It is also insufficient, for reasons that are worth thinking through carefully, because the AI disclosure conversation is currently consuming a great deal of the sector's attention and is in danger of arriving at a solution that addresses the symptom while leaving the underlying condition untreated.
+It is also insufficient, for reasons worth thinking through carefully, because the AI disclosure conversation is currently consuming a great deal of the sector's attention and is in danger of arriving at a solution that addresses the symptom while leaving the underlying condition untreated.

 In September 2025, Spotify announced support for a new industry standard for AI disclosure in music credits, developed through DDEX — the standards body that manages the data exchange frameworks underpinning most of the global music distribution infrastructure.(1) The standard allows for granular disclosure: which elements of a track were AI-generated, whether vocals or instrumentation or post-production processing, rather than a binary flag that would classify a track with one AI-assisted reverb adjustment the same as a track generated entirely by a language model trained on other people's music without their consent.

 This is a genuine improvement over nothing, and it is worth acknowledging as such.
 The DDEX standard, if adopted broadly, would give listeners information they currently do not have and that they have a reasonable claim to want.
 It would allow music supervisors, arts funding bodies, and cultural institutions that care about supporting human creativity to identify the music they are looking for.
-It would make visible a distinction that the current infrastructure renders invisible.

 What it would not do is change the economics of AI music production relative to human music production.
 It would not prevent content farms from flooding platforms with algorithmically generated tracks that undercut independent artists in the functional music categories — sleep, focus, background, workout — that generate reliable streaming volume with listeners who are not paying close attention to what they are playing.
 It would not address the training data question: the fact that most commercial AI music generation systems were trained on recorded music created by human artists without their consent and without compensation, and that no disclosure standard retroactively resolves that appropriation.